section-engineering-education/engineering-education/content/articles/how-to-create-a-user-login-page-using-javagui/index.md

 ### how to create a user login page using java GUI

-Graphical User Interfaces were introduced in reaction to the perceived steep learning curve of command-line interfaces (CLIs).
+Graphical User Interfaces were introduced in reaction to the perceived steep learning curve of Command-Line Interfaces (CLIs).
 In this article, we will learn how to build a simple GUI using Java.

 Java provides a rich set of libraries to create GUIs in a platform-independent way.
 GUIs offer a visual display of components.
 Components such as labels, text fields, buttons, checkbox, jpanel, jframe on the screen.